Fedeorlandau/contentful-svelte-tailwind/README.md

 ### Env variables

-Remember to set up a `.env` file with your conentstack keys
+Remember to set up a `.env` file with your contentful keys

 ```env
 VITE_CONTENTFUL_SPACE_ID=""